xrdocs/programmability/_tutorials/how-to-get-a-serial-number-netmiko-text-fsm.md

 >> Netmiko to connect to the device, handle the connection and send commands
 >> Text FSM to parse output

+# Introduction

+In this second episode, we are going to use **Netmiko** and **TextFSM**.
+It will be very similar to what we saw on [episode 1](https://xrdocs.io/programmability/tutorials/how-to-get-a-serial-number-pyats/) as pyATS uses Netmiko under the hood to connect to the device.
+Here, Netmiko will be used to handle device connection and to interact with our device (i.e. connect to the device, send a `show command`, retrieve the `output`, disconnect from the device).
+Netmiko will retrieve our output as a very long string, without any parsing.
+It's our job to parse the output to extract the information we need.
+For this, we will leverage TextFSM.

 The code for this series of posts will be published here: https://github.com/AntoineOrsoni/how-to-get-serial-number/ {: .notice--info}

+## Netmiko

+Netmiko is a multi-vendor Python library to simplify CLI connections to network devices.
+It is used to interact with devices: connect, send commands, retrieve outputs and disconnect from the device.
+It's using **Paramiko** under the hood, a Python implementation of the SSHv2 protocol.

+You can find the Github repo of the Netmiko project [here](https://github.com/ktbyers/netmiko).
+{: .notice--info}

+You can find the documentation of the Paramiko project [here](https://www.paramiko.org/).
+{: .notice--info}

+## TextFSM

+TextFSM is a Google project.
+It's a Python module developped to help Network Engineers to parse **semi-formatted text** (i.e. for a human it looks nice and structured, but for a machine it looks like a very long string).
+The engine takes two inputs: a template file and a text input (such as a CLI output from an IOS XR device).
+It will return a list of records, containing the data extracted from the text input.

+You can find the Github repo of the TextFSM project [here](https://github.com/google/textfsm).
+{: .notice--info}

 # Other "How to get a serial number" episodes